tucats/ego/docs/API.md

 rowset or a rowcount object, depending on whether the statement was a `select` operation (which returns a row set), versus any other statement which just returns a count of the number of rows affected.

+For example, here is a request payload that joins two tables and returns a result.
+Because this is a SQL `select` statement, the _Ego_ server knows to reeturn a rowset as the result.
+Otherwise, it returns a rowcount as the result.

+    "select people.name, surname.name
+         from \"mary\".\"people\"
+         join \"mary\".\"surname\"
+            on people.id == surname.id"

+Note that the string must be properly escaped as a JSON string.

 &nbsp;